victorhsr/hermes-builder/README.md

     );
 ````

 Note that there's no need to instantiate `Address` or `MetaDataWrapper`, and more descriptive names for Person's fields can be used.
+All the building methods are static methods and high order functions.

 ## Annotations